caseyszilagyi/Breakout-Game/doc/PLAN.md

 - Warp from one side of the screen to the other.

-- Change the direction of the ball depending on where on the paddle the ball hits, this gives the user some control over the direction, otherwise it is random.
+- Change the direction of the ball depending on where on the paddle the ball hits, this gives the user some control over the direction, otherwise they have no control over what happens.

 ## Block Ideas
 - Blocks that drop powerups is the main idea as to how I would incorporate powerups into the game